Dental students try core workouts to boost hand skills

 Summary

 This study looks at whether a 6-week core stability exercise program can improve core endurance, handgrip strength, pinch strength, and manual dexterity in dental students.
-44 right-handed dental students without any muscle or nerve conditions will be randomly assigned to either do core exercises three times a week or continue their normal routine.
-Researchers will measure changes in strength and dexterity before and after the program.
+About 44 right-handed dental students without any muscle or nerve problems will be randomly assigned to either do core exercises three times a week or continue their normal routine.
+Researchers will measure changes before and after the program to see if the exercises help.

 Get updates